murggu/azure-synapse-terraform/README.md

 This includes rollout of the following resources:

-- Azure Synapse Workspace with Private Endpoints
+- Azure Synapse Analytics Workspace with Private Endpoints
-- Azure Synapse Private Link Hub with Private Endpoint
+- Azure Synapse Analytics Private Link Hub with Private Endpoint
 - Azure Storage Account with Private Endpoints for `blob` and `dfs`
 - Azure Key Vault with Private Endpoint
 - Virtual Network